-This one also works better with the four inch barrel than in a snub nosed revolver like mine, because they don’t consistently expand when fired from a shorter barrel.
+This one also works better with the four-inch barrel than in a snub nosed revolver like mine, because they don’t consistently expand when fired from a shorter barrel.

-Out of the four inch barrel the 130 grain Train and Defend from Winchester reaches an average depth of 14.1 inches, which is certainly respectable.
+Out of the four-inch barrel the 130 grain Train and Defend from Winchester reaches an average depth of 14.1 inches, which is certainly respectable.
 And the average diameter of the rounds when fired reached an average size of .59 inches.

 Hornady Critical Defense +P

 Before I forget, I do want to say that the non +P version of this ammo works okay, too.
-I didn’t list it above because I intended to included it here.
+I didn’t list it above because I intended to include it here.
 Just know that it doesn’t expand as consistently as its +P variant under the conditions LG Labs tested it in.

-What I mean by that, is that I find it unrealistic to test with four layers of clothing, and believe that this round would perform better with less layers of clothing.
+What I mean by that, is that I find it unrealistic to test with four layers of clothing, and believe that this round would perform better with fewer layers of clothing.
 For example, I personally don’t wear four shirts and don’t know many people who do.

 Maybe in the winter there might be two shirts, and maybe a jacket, but that still isn’t four layers of clothing, and most folks also don’t wear jean jackets anymore.